JustSomeCodeUser/lunchpicker/README.md

 ### Prerequisites

-- Docker installed on your machine (Linux or Windows)
+- Docker and Java 17 installed on your machine (Linux or Windows)

 ### Steps